Skip to content

-The shortages are taking their toll on UK organisations.
-Companies are fighting tooth and nail to acquire talent as a result, especially those within the most impacted industries, including: hospitality, health and social care, accommodation and food services, professional, scientific & technical activities.
-According to a CBI report, three quarters of surveyed businesses have felt impacted and nearly half have been unable to meet expected output as a result.
+ONS data (Oct 2025) states high levels of economic inactivity, referring to the professionals who are not working nor seeking work.
+Additionally, it appears that employers are posting fewer jobs across many sections, and unemployment is slowly rising.
+Given the current job market in the UK, companies are fighting tooth and nail to acquire top talent.
+Especially companies within the most impacted industries, including: hospitality, health and social care, accommodation and food services, scientific & technical activities.
+According to a CBI report, three-quarters of surveyed businesses have felt impacted, and nearly half have been unable to meet expected output as a result.
+So, what exactly is causing this inactivity, and how can businesses recruit talent in modern times?

 What’s Causing the Labour Shortages?